-Improving the health of urban Aboriginal communities
+Improving the health of First Nations, Métis, Inuit and Indigenous communities

-Some key achievements of this CAP include:
+Some key achievements of the Aboriginal CAP include:

-- Establishment of a formal St. Michael’s CAP after a three year process of building personal and professional relationships among Hospital and Aboriginal agency leaders and elders
+- Establishment of a formal St. Michael’s CAP after a three year process of building personal and professional relationships among hospital and Aboriginal agency leaders and elders

 - Arrangement of Aboriginal Cultural Safety Training to members of all St. Michael’s Community Advisory Panels, which allowed for discussion of Aboriginal health issues in broader forums across the hospital